ArcandAl/Programming-Projects/README.md

 ## Overview

+Holds a few examples of projects and assignments
-Holds various projects that I have
-completed throughout my years at UNI.
+that I have completed throughout my years at UNI.
-These projects highlight some of the key
-techniques and principles I have picked
-up along the way.